Comparing home broadband in Birmingham

 However it doesn’t mean you’re guaranteed to have a trouble free time whoever you choose.
 In highly populated areas the big problem tends to be capacity.
 It’s all well and good putting masts all over the city, but if they’re not powerful enough to cope with the load you’re still going to struggle to get a signal.

+Always check coverage for yourself before purchasing any mobile service.
 The key is often word of mouth; ask around with both your neighbours and colleagues about their experiences to make sure you’ll get a good signal wherever you regularly use mobile broadband.
+You can also make use of the official network coverage tools by clicking the logos below: